 - “Et Al.” vs. “Etc.” and “Et Alibi”: “Et al.,” is sometimes confused with “Etc.” and “et alibi” but they mean different things and have other usages.
 “Etc.” meaning “rest,” is used at the end when listing things rather than people.
 “Et Alibi” means “and elsewhere” and is used when listing places or locations.

-Finally, remember that the purpose of using et al. is not to highlight the first author’s contribution as more important than the others, but simply to save space and time.
+Finally, remember that when you think of the meaning of et al. in research, it is a word used to indicate other authors in the list.
+It is not intended to highlight the first author’s contribution as more important than the others, but simply to save space and time.

 - Cambridge Dictionary https://dictionary.cambridge.org/dictionary/english/et-al